Rules and Regulations

 In accordance with Yeshiva University's Drug and Alcohol Policy, undergraduate students, regardless of age, are prohibited from possessing and consuming alcoholic beverages on Yeshiva University premises.
 Students are also prohibited from possessing any drug paraphernalia.

-Smoking (cigarettes, hookahs, water pipes) is prohibited everywhere within all university residences including students' rooms, bathrooms, corridors, elevators, stairways, lounges, study halls, balconies, etc. All forms of gambling and/or card playing are prohibited in the residences as well.
+Smoking (cigarettes, ecigs, vaporizers, cigars, pipes, hookahs, water pipes, and the like) is prohibited everywhere within all university residences including students' rooms, bathrooms, corridors, elevators, stairways, lounges, study halls, balconies, etc. All forms of gambling and/or card playing are prohibited in the residences as well.
 Any of the above behavior will subject the students involved to dismissal from the university.

 Any student receiving a government grant who is involved with the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance will lose her government grant.
 Furthermore, the university will be required to notify the appropriate government offices of any student receiving a government grant who is involved with drugs.

 The following will subject the student involved to dismissal from the residences:

 - Setting a fire, unauthorized use of a fire extinguisher, or setting off a false alarm.

 - Possession and/or use of all forms of fireworks.